samikay101/unitTestSample/README.md

 ### 5. Build the Project

-Compiles the solution in Release mode.
-The `--no-restore` flag is used since dependencies were already restored in the previous step.
+Compile the solution in Release mode.
+The `--no-restore` flag is used since dependencies have been restored:

 ```yaml
 - script: dotnet build --configuration Release --no-restore